Mainstream economics: Scope

-Mainstream economics can be defined, as distinct from other schools of economics, by various criteria, notably by its assumptions, its methods, and its topics.
-It is however also useful to challenge this distinction in light of the mutation of mainstream economics.
+Mainstream economics can be defined, as distinct from other schools of economics, by various criteria, notably by its assumptions, its methods and its topics.

 Assumptions

 While being long rejected by many heterodox schools, several assumptions used to underpin many mainstream economic models.
 These include the neoclassical assumptions of rational choice theory, a representative agent, and, often, rational expectations.
-However, much of modern economic mainstream modeling consists of exploring the effects that complicating factors have on models, such as imperfect and asymmetric information, bounded rationality, incomplete markets, imperfect competition, heterogenous agents and transaction costs.
+However, much of modern economic mainstream modeling consists of exploring the effects that complicating factors have on models, such as imperfect and asymmetric information, bounded rationality, incomplete markets, imperfect competition, heterogeneous agents and transaction costs.

 Originally, the starting point of orthodox economic analysis was the individual.
 Individuals and firms were generally defined as units with a common goal: maximisation through rational behaviour.
 The only differences consisted of: